-Providers should verify the Molina Member's cost share status prior to requiring the Member to pay co-pay, co-insurance, deductible or other cost share that may be applicable to the Member's specific benefit plan.
-Some plans have a total maximum cost share that frees the Member from any further out-of-pocket charges once reached (during that calendar year).
+Providers should verify the Molina Member's cost share, such as Client Participation and copay, status prior to requiring the Member to pay a copay or other cost sharing that may be applicable to the Member's specific benefit plan.

-Healthcare Services (Utilization Management and Care Management)
+Health Care Services (Utilization Management and Care Management)

 Providers are required to participate in and comply with Molina's Utilization Management and Care Management programs, including all policies and procedures regarding Molina's facility admission, prior authorization, Medical Necessity review determination and Interdisciplinary Care Team (ICT) procedures.
-Providers will also cooperate with Molina in audits to identify, confirm, and/or assess utilization levels of covered services.
+Providers will also cooperate with Molina in audits to identify, confirm and/or assess utilization levels of covered services.

-For additional information please refer to the Healthcare Services section of this Provider Manual.
+For additional information, please refer to the Health Care Services section of this Provider Manual.